 It’s altogether possible to add the warm tones of fall to your home while still maintaining a gentle aesthetic.
 A soft autumn color palette can be developed using traditional fall tones, and essentially whitewashing them down, so they might look like the faded version of the original colors.
 Soft.
 Warm.
 Peaceful.

 Today I’m joining with a group of talented bloggers to bring you a Blog Tour called Autumn is in the Air, hosted by my dear friend, Sheila from Maison de Cinq.
-If you’re coming over from Little Vintage Nest, I’d like to extend a special welcome to you.
+Be sure to visit the other posts at the bottom of this one.